-Seismic activity in the area is actually relatively low, but recent advances in seismology allow us to study the subsurface using surface waves and body waves properties.
+Seismic activity in the area is actually relatively low, but recent advances in seismology allow us to study the subsurface using seismic surface- and body waves.

-The surface wave approach uses the noise of the city and the surrounding oceans to extract information between seismic stations as if one of the seismic stations were the source (the “earthquake”) and the other the recorder.
-To do this properly for the AVF, we first need to determine the orientation of each seismic station.
+Noise of the city and the surrounding oceans generate seismic surface wave energy.
+We extract information between seismic stations as if one of the seismic stations were the source (the “earthquake”) and the other the recorder.
+To do this properly for all stations in the AVF, we first need to determine the orientation of each seismic station.